pablofs20/UMU-MISP-FL/README.md

 In this version, we shall remark that the database entity, since it will only be used to store the timestamp of the last processed event, has been replaced with a local file `last_timestamp` inside the `resources` folder.
 It should be noted that the initial timestamp is set to 0 in order to retrieve all the available events (first execution).

 For the FL part, we leverage the Flower framework.
 Please consult the [Flower official documentation](https://flower.dev/docs/) for further details.
-We also provide some examples of lightweight ToN-IoT partitions under `data` folder, each one containing 1000 samples and 5 different labels (benign, xss, injection, password and scanning) for testing purposes.
+We also provide some examples of lightweight ToN-IoT partitions under `data` folder, each one containing 1000 samples and 5 different labels/attacks (benign, xss, injection, password and scanning) for testing purposes.

 ## Configuration
 This software is coded and tested in Python 3.6.9.
 Since multiple libraries have been employed, we provide a Python requirements file under `resources` folder containing all the dependencies.
 From this, we